reefland/ansible-k3s-argocd-renovate/_extra_apps/home-assistant-argocd-helm/README.md

                 topologyKey: "kubernetes.io/hostname"
   ```

-* The `ingress` middleware reference points to the Traefik CRD for without basic authentication as Home Assistant provides its own authentication:
+* The `ingress` middleware reference points to the Traefik CRD without basic authentication as Home Assistant provides its own authentication:

   ```yaml
     ingress: